-This page is part of the offer-holders section for students who have been offered an undergraduate place at Christ's College and contains financial information for students with Home fee status starting a course in October 2024.
+This offer-holders page contains financial information for students with Home fee status starting an undergraduate course at Christ's College in October 2025.
 Please read it alongside your offer letter.

 Student Loan applications